 Yes, if you are a Legal Representative, and have court approval or other legal authorization to file a claim on behalf of someone else, you can file a claim for that person.
 Examples of Legal Representatives include a guardian, conservator, or parent of a minor.
 In cases involving wrongful death, examples of Legal Representatives include an Administrator of the Decedents’ estate or the Executor of the Decedent’s will.
 You must submit documentation evidencing the court approval or other legal authorization.

-Attachment A to the Personal Injury and Wrongful Death Claim Form provides a list of documents that should be submitted to support your claim.
+Attachment A to the Personal Injury and Wrongful Death Claim Forms, which can be found on the Documents tab of this website, provides a list of documents that should be submitted to support your claim.
 All Claimants must submit documentation indicating the Vehicle Identification Number (“VIN”) of the vehicle involved in the accident.
 You should review Attachment A carefully, as some types of injuries for POEM Claims and certain claims that involve an Extraordinary Circumstances Review require specific documentation.

-Claim forms will be available on the Special Master/Trustee’s websites starting May 30, 2018 and may be submitted right away.
+Claim forms are available on the Special Master/Trustee's website and may be submitted at any time.

 The deadlines for filing a claim are: